 - Grind the whole flax seeds in an electric coffee/spice grinder (or blender) until they turn into flour.
 You can also use 65 g of store-bought GROUND flax seeds but make sure it's fresh.

 - Process all dry ingredients in a food processor, then add the dates and vanilla extract and process until the dough sticks together when you press it between your fingers.
 It might take some minutes until the dough comes together.
 If it's still too dry after a while then add a few dates in addition or a little bit of maple syrup or raw agave syrup.
 The dates should be very soft and juicy.
-If they are rather dry you should soak them in water until they are soft.
+If they are rather dry you should soak them in warm water first, until they are soft.

 - Line a 6-inch square baking pan (double the recipe if you have an 8-inch or 9-inch baking pan) with parchment paper and leave about a 2-inch overhang on both sides.
 Grease the parchment paper with a little bit of oil.